This silver tetradrachm – four-drachma piece – from the Greek colony of Naxos on Sicily is one of the masterpieces of ancient coinage.

 Greek settlers, some of whom hailed from the Aegean island of Naxos, first arrived in Sicily in 735 BCE.
 They founded a new city on the north-east coast and named it after their island home.
 As well as being the earliest Greek community on Sicily, Naxos was probably also the first to mint its own coins.

 As a god of wine, Dionysos was an appropriate patron for the colony of Naxos, whose economy was based on its vineyards.
 But he also provided the settlers with a link back to their Greek island heritage, for it was on the island of Naxos that Dionysos had met his mortal bride, the Cretan princess Ariadne, who had been abandoned there by the Athenian hero Theseus.
-The pair can be seen reclining together on a couch, on a sixth- century Athenian black-figure vase in the Fitzwilliam, left [GR.27.1864].
+The pair can be seen reclining together on a couch, on a sixth- century Athenian black-figure vase in the Fitzwilliam, below GR.27.1864.

 On the reverse of the coin, a satyr squats on his haunches and lifts a kantharos – a large wine cup – to his mouth.
 Satyrs were the wild, drunken followers of Dionysos.
 This one’s head, with its sharply pointed ear and thick shaggy hair, suggests well his bestial nature, as does the tail that sticks out behind him.
 Otherwise, his body is that of a finely toned athlete.